5 Ways to Facilitate Respectful Online Discussions

 However, there are times where people may not want to be publicly associated with their statements for good reason.
 They may hold an unpopular opinion which may compromise their job, or lead to ostracization in the community.
 With that in mind, PlaceSpeak users can choose not to have their name shown publicly on discussion boards.
 We call this authenticated anonymity: users can be publicly anonymous in order to speak their mind on controversial issues, though their identity will already have been authenticated in order to engage on the platform.

 That said, in all the years that PlaceSpeak has had this feature, we have found that less than 5% of users choose to be anonymous.
-In a controversial discussion around the public transportation plebiscite in British Columbia, nearly 1,000 comments were registered without a single troll or spammer.
+In a controversial discussion around a proposed immigration detention center in Elkhart County, IN, hundreds of comments were registered without a single troll or inappropriate online behaviour.
 We have observed that once people are authenticated, they are willing to take responsibility for what they say and participate in a mature and respectful manner.

 4. Pre-moderation of comments

 Participants can be especially unpredictable when engaging on a controversial or sensitive topic.
 If your organization doesn’t have the resources to regularly monitor new comments and facilitate the online discussion, it can be beneficial to enable pre-moderation.

 While pre-moderation reduces transparency and can be perceived as trying to exert control over the message, being able to turn this feature on or off can be useful.
 You may even find that the above recommended steps were enough to reduce bad behaviour, and find yourself turning this feature off.

 5. Be an active part of the discussion